Reliable Cellular Automata with Self-Organization: More restrictions on media

-We say that $\Tl>0$\glo{t.cap@$\Tl,\Tu$} is a \df{dwell period lower bound} of a space-time configuration $\eta$ if no dwell period of $\eta$ is shorter than $\Tl$.
+\begin{definition}[Dwell period lower bound] We say that the number \( \Tl>0 \)\glo{thm:cap@\( \Tl,\Tu \)} is a \df{dwell period lower bound} of a history \( \eta \) if no dwell period of \( \eta \) is shorter than \( \Tl \). \end{definition}

 A continuous-time cellular automaton has no such lower bound.

-In the amplifier $M_{0},M_{1},\ldots$ we will construct eventually on top of a continuous-time probabilistic cellular automaton $M_{0}$, all abstract media $M_{1}, M_{2},\ldots$ will have a dwell period lower bound, only $M_{0}$ will not have one. $M_{1}$ will be a so-called \df{primitive variable-period medium} : these can be considered the continuous-time extension of the notion of an $\eps$-perturbation of a deterministic cellular automaton with coin-tossing.
-On the other hand, $M_{2}, M_{3},\ldots$ will only fit into a more general framework (non-adjacent cells).
+In the amplifier \( M_{0},M_{1},\dots \) we will construct eventually, all abstract media \( M_{1}, M_{2},\dots \) will have a dwell period lower bound, only the continuous-time probabilistic cellular automaton \( M_{0} \) will not have one. \( M_{1} \) will be a so-called \df{primitive variable-period medium} : these can be considered the continuous-time extension of the notion of an \( \eps \)-perturbation of a deterministic cellular automaton with coin-tossing.
+On the other hand, \( M_{2}, M_{3},\dots \) will only fit into a more general framework (non-adjacent cells).